Bet on autumn brunch to boost your business

 https://cdn.theforkmanager.com/static/styles/wysiwyg_blog/public/vegetarian-plat-legumes.jpg?itok=KunCDXPo

-The Eixampeling Brunch Café & Bar in Barcelona offers "vegetarian brunch" options, including granola with almond milk, spirulina and chia seeds, a variety of fruit, poached eggs served with mushrooms, spinach annd haloumi cheese, homemade fruit tarts, as well as a long menu of vegetable drinks and vitamin-packed fresh fruit juice cocktails.
+The Eixampeling Brunch Café & Bar in Barcelona offers "vegetarian brunch" options, including granola with almond milk, spirulina and chia seeds, a variety of fruit, poached eggs served with mushrooms, spinach and halloumi cheese, homemade fruit tarts, as well as a long menu of vegetable drinks and vitamin-packed fresh fruit juice cocktails.
 It's a great way to ensure that there are dishes to please everyone.
 Would you like more advice on attracting more customers to your restaurant this autumn?
 You'll find three brunch ideas here.

-The best thing about brunch is the variety: so we advise you to offer products such as cheeses, an assortment of charcuterie, quiches, savoury tartlets and fresh salads.
+The best thing about brunch is the variety, so we advise you to offer products such as cheeses, an assortment of charcuterie, quiches, savoury tartlets and fresh salads.
 Offering dishes suited to every taste is the fastest way to successfully increase your number of loyal customers.

-What's the foolproof way to design the perfect mix of dishes for your brunch menu?
+Want a foolproof way to design the perfect mix of dishes for your brunch menu?